 Fifth core course in the study of English reading, writing and grammar to prepare ESL students for entry into English 120.
 Students will practice the writing process by composing essays with effective and accurate expression and will develop academic literacy by employing advanced techniques of essay and research writing with an emphasis on critical thinking, argumentation or other rhetorical strategies, synthesis of research materials, and academic citation.
 Includes effective strategies for reducing errors in grammar, punctuation and usage, and developing self-editing skills.
-Software/Internet-based modules are designed to reinforce and develop the reading, writing, grammar and research skills introduced in class.
-CSU, UC credit limit
+Software/Internetbased modules are designed to reinforce and develop the reading, writing, grammar and research skills introduced in class.

-199 SPECIAL STUDIES OR PROJECTS IN ENGLISH AS A SECOND LANGUAGE 1-3 UNITS
+199 SPECIAL STUDIES OR PROJECTS IN ENGLISH AS A SECOND 1-3 UNITS LANGUAGE